 When to Visit?

-Hamat Tiberias National Park is located near the city Tiberias (which by the way was named in honor of the second emperor of the Roman Empire, Tiberius).
+Hamat Tiberias National Park is located near the city Tiberias (which was named in honor of the Roman Empire’s second emperor, Tiberius).
 Thus the weather there is the same as in Tiberias.
-Which means boiling during the summer.
-So spring, autumn or oven winter are advised.
+That means boiling during the summer.
+So spring, autumn, or even winter are advised.
 Moreover, try to visit either during morning hours or late afternoon (this is especially important during hotter days).

-Occasionally, Israeli National Parks Authority offers free tours at Hamat Tiberias (included in the entry price).
+Occasionally, the Israeli National Parks Authority offers free tours at Hamat Tiberias (included in the entry fee).
 These tours usually take place on Saturdays, and you can check availability on the official website.

 Remains were found in Hamat Tiberias National Park of Hamat, the southern suburb of ancient Tiberias, founded in around 20 CE by Herod Antipas, ruler of Galilee and Transjordan.